laoqiren/mlhelper/README.md

 ## Contribute

-The original purpose of this project is to learn, and now I need more people to participate in this project, and any issue and good advice is welcome.
+The original purpose of this project is to learn, and now I need more people to participate in this project, and any issue and good advice is welcome. *`QQ group`: 485305514*
 ### git clone
 ```
 git clone https://github.com/laoqiren/mlhelper.git